CiE-CS: CiE Conference Organisation Guidelines

 The CiE conference series aims at bringing together various communities.
 This means that it needs to accommodate various styles of conference organization, in particular those of mathematics and those of computer science.
 Like mathematics conferences, CiE conferences have a low threshold for acceptance for presentation (presentation of a paper at the conference does not constitute a publication); but like computer science conferences, they have a very high standard for acceptance for publication in the LNCS volume.

 Important.
-PC members are not allowed to submit papers to CiE conferences in the regular submission procedure.
+PC and SC members are not allowed to submit papers to CiE conferences in the regular submission procedure.
 They are allowed to submit informal presentations (see below).

 Papers submitted for the January deadline can be at most 10 pages long in LNCS style.
 Papers can contain an appendix which will not be printed.
 The referees are not required to consider the appendix during the refereeing process, but can do that if they wish.
 Papers longer than 10 pages can only be accepted for the LNCS volume under exceptional circumstances.
 Papers that are currently being reviewed by another conference or journal cannot be submitted for LNCS publication.
 They can only be accepted for presentation.